-The Better Business Bureau serving Western Michigan is receiving inquiries from local homeowners regarding mailings from companies offering programs that provide water service line coverage.
+The Better Business Bureau serving the Coastal Communities of North and South Carolina are receiving inquiries from local homeowners regarding mailings from companies offering programs that provide water service line coverage.
 Many want to know what exactly water service line coverage is.
 Others state some solicitations look suspiciously similar to mailings from their local utility and are misleading.

 Water service line coverage is a protection plan similar to an insurance policy and provides coverage for damage to water and sewer lines from the shutoff at the sidewalk box up to the home, which is the responsibility of the homeowner.